 Small laundry rooms can still pack a punch, thanks to creative ways to maximize your available space.
 You can do that by tucking laundry baskets under counters, adding a rod under cabinets to hang clothes, and using wall space for hooks to hang laundry bags or baskets that can hold clothespins, detergent, and dryer sheets.

-Don’t forget that laundry rooms don’t need to be true rooms; if you’re short on space, consider tucking your washer and dryer into an unused closet and installing a farmhouse door for easy access.
+Don’t forget that laundry rooms don’t need to be actual rooms; if you’re short on space, consider tucking your washer and dryer into an unused closet and installing a farmhouse door for easy access.

 Depending on its size, you can then use the prior laundry room as a guest room, home office, nursery, or kids’ playroom.